JetBrains/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 `2.4.4` Users should be informed about such changes in a timely fashion (exact timeline is to be defined on a case-by-case basis).
 In particular, users should have enough time to migrate comfortably.

-`2.6.1` *NOTE*: Binary incompatibilities for the JVM are generally a lot harder to address on the user side, so requiring the  users to fix them should be avoided.

 `2.7` Any change that deprecates or breaks compatibility for a language feature or standard API needs to be reviewed by the [Kotlin Language Committee](language-committee.html) following the